The Importance of Business Research for Your Firm: Top 10 Questions to Drive Growth & Profitability

 3. Who are your real competitors?

-Most firms are not very good at identifying their true competitors.
-When we ask a firm to list their competitors and ask their clients to do the same there is often less than 20% overlap.
 Why?
-Sometimes it’s because you know too much about your industry and rule out competitors too easily.
-Other times it’s because you are viewing a client's problems through your filter and overlook completely different categories of solutions that they are considering.
+Sometimes, it’s because you know too much about your industry and rule out competitors too easily.
+At other times, it’s because you are viewing a client's problems through your filter and overlook completely different categories of solutions that they are considering.
 In either case, ignorance of true competitors seldom helps you compete.

 4. How do potential clients see their greatest challenges?